N1ghtStorm/actix_send/actix-send-macros/README.md

 ## Job of this macro set:
 - ### Generate boilerplate implementation for actors.<br> This includes:
   - `Actor` trait implementation for actors.
-  - `Message` trait implementation for actors.
   - `Handler` trait implementation for actors.(Including `async_trait` implementation)

 - ### Generate type convertion for actors.<br> This includes: